-For me, personalization means ensuring that each student feels that you know them and care about them, as well as understanding that there are different learning styles.
+King's approach to teaching and learning means ensuring that students feel that you know them and care about them, as well as understanding that there are different learning styles.
 In the classroom, I practice this by utilizing a variety of teaching methods.
 Biology is a hands on environment where we conduct experiments and dissections - group work - but we'll also have individual discussions.
 There are pictures for visual learners, videos and inquiry-based building activities and experiments to transform what they're learning into action.
 The homework I assign is open for interpretation, where students complete assignments to show they understand what they've learned.
 They may do this with written notes, drawing a picture, building a model, or creating a slide show.
 Whatever works for them.

-Personalization for me can be as simple as if a student has a bad day or I've noticed he/she is struggling academically or socially, then I can be someone who they can turn to for support.
+If a student has a bad day or I've noticed the student is struggling academically or socially, then I can be someone the student can turn to for support.
 Or a student and I can sit down after a test and go over how the student studied and what can we do in the future to ensure success.
-Personalization goes beyond just how you teach; to me, it means reaching out to a student who doesn't think you notice.
+Establishing a positive relationship with a student goes beyond just how you teach; to me, it means reaching out to a student who doesn't think you notice.